hamidra/jw3t/README.md

 ## Signature:

-The signature is generated by signing the header (as a JSON string) concatenated by a "." concatenated by the payload (as a JSON string) using the signing algorithm that is specified in the token header.
+The signature is generated by signing the header (as a JSON string) concatenated by a "." concatenated by the payload (as a JSON string) using the signing algorithm that is specified in the token header `{"alg":}`.

+`signature = sign(header + '.' + payload)`

-Note: Unlike jwt that signes the header and payload as Base64URI, the header and payload in jw3t are signed as a JSON string to let the Signer and wallet apps present them as json string so the user can see what message they are signing
+Note: Unlike JWT, that the signer signes the header and payload as a Base64URI encoded message, the header and payload in JW3T are signed as a JSON string to let the signer apps and wallets present them as json string so the user can see what message they are signing.

 The token is then generated by Base64URI encoding each part and then concatenating them together separated by a ".".
 So the final token will be as: